austinwoon/EntreTGBot/README.md

 After keying in message contents, the bot will access the google sheets and loop through the user_ids to send a message to each and every user ID.

+## Function 5: Unsubscribing From Service

+Users can unsubscribe from bot with the /unsubscribe command.

+The sheets api will remove the user_id by index.

+# Review

+## Things I could have done differently.

+1. Instead of using the Spreadsheets API to store users, I could use a database schema for each bot on my heroku app.
+2. Do not use the Wrapper to program my telegram bot and instead call the API directly.
+Initially, I did call the API directly but found it too tedious to do so in the span of two days.
+In the future, I will write my own class to call the Telegram API.